ruralant/portfolio/src/posts/development/types-in-typescript-2.md

 type: development
 ---

-Sometimes, when you write code in a typed language, you have to work with values that are unknown to you at the time you develop your code.
-When that happen, you can use `any` and `unknown` and you can use type guards to maintain control of what types your code can handle.
+Sometimes, when you write code in a typed language, you have to work with values that are unknown to you at the time you write the code.
+When that happen, you can use `any` and `unknown` and you can use **type guards** to maintain control of what types your code can handle.

 ### Any

-The `any` type can represent and JavaScript value and it can be useful in several situations:
+The `any` type can represent any JavaScript value and it can be useful in several situations:

 - when expecting values from a third party library
 - when expecting values from a user input